 The painting has two titles: “Peinture ambigüe et figurative de Saint Christophe” (Ambiguous and figurative painting of Saint Christopher) and “There are things that it would be far better not to know”

 And why the cryptic phrase “There are things that it would be far better not to know”?
-What is the painter referring to?
+What is the artist referring to?
 Past memories?
 Things that are unspeakable but representable on the canvas provided they are ambiguous and abstract.

 (With a Heavy Heart)

 There is so much grief in this painting with such an explicit title!
 The work leaves room for the imagination of the observer, it imposes it.
-Is this the painter we see, standing, his shoulders down?
+Is this the painter we see standing, his shoulders down?
 The blue of his back and arms contrasts with the black of the terrifying creatures surrounding him.
-Contrast also with the red ocher roofs of the city, and with the mountains, behind, with unreal colors.
+Contrast also with the red ocher roofs of the city and with the mountains behind with unreal colors.

 Es war ein wunderlicher Krieg,